Should You Pop a Running Blister?

 So, let’s get going!

 Friction causes blisters from running.
 Your skin rubs against your socks and shoes with each step you take and over time that creates space for fluid (also known as serum) to fill in between the layers of your skin.
 This fluid-filled skin bubble becomes painful to the touch, especially when your running socks and shoes rub against it.
+Now, some runners are more prone to blisters than others.
+The main reason why some runners may get more blisters than others are:

 - Moisture: if you are a sweaty runner, the moisture from your sweaty feet can amplify friction leading to blisters on your feet.
 Running wet shoes and socks will also lead to blisters.